 Although counterparties do not generally need to adopt special procedures (beyond arranging the transfer of the collateral in a different country) to use the CCBM, they should be aware that market practices may vary across countries.
 Counterparties should be particularly aware that various types of collateralisation technique (repo, assignment, pledge or floating charge) and methods of holding collateral (pooled and earmarked collateral systems) are used across the euro area, and that the CCB may use a different procedure from that of their local NCB.
 The collateralisation technique to be followed is chosen by the lending central bank (the HCB), provided that the CCB offers alternatives; the HCB has sole responsibility for determining the collateralisation method.
+HCBs may also implement local (non-CCBM) procedures for the mobilisation of a credit claim that is subject to the law of a different jurisdiction than that of the counterparty and the HCB (foreign law credit claims).
+For more information on this possibility, counterparties should contact their local NCB.

-Counterparties are under no obligation to use the CCBM if there is an approved alternative.
-All eligible assets may be used by means of the CCBM and, in the case of marketable assets, also through eligible links between SSSs in the European Economic Area (EEA).
-The eligible marketable assets, eligible SSSs and eligible links are listed on the ECB's website.
-In case of problems or for further information, an e-mail hotline is also available (see the "Collateral" section of the ECB's website for ECB and NCB contact details).
+The eligible marketable assets, eligible SSSs and eligible links are listed on the ECB's website7.
+In the event of problems or for further information, an e-mail hotline is also available (see the "Collateral" section of the ECB's website for ECB and NCB contact details8).